abohashem95/Linear-Regression/README.md

-# Logistic-Regression
+# Linear-Regression
-explain the basic formula of logistic regression and applay small example with applay gradient descent function also
+explain the basic formula of linear regression and applay small example with applay gradient descent function also